-Contact: Katie Dwoznik | transit@miamiaz.gov or kdwoznik@miamiaz.gov | 928-473-8222
+Contact: Katie Dwoznik | miamitransit@cableone.net | 928-473-8222

 Copper Mountain Transit (CMT), formerly Cobre Valley Community Transit (CVCT), is a collaborative effort to provide Overview of Program public transit services to the greater Globe-Miami area of Gila County.
 Copper Mountain Transit currently operates a Dial-a-Ride and a Fixed Route with deviation services.
 Operating Monday through Friday, excluding all major Service Type: Public Transportation holidays, Copper Mountain Transit fulfills the transportation needs of the residents in the community.
 Service Area: Greater Globe-Miami Dial-a-Ride provides transportation service in areas the buses cannot navigate and is available to the general public, however it is mainly utilized by Seniors and Individuals with Disabilities who have a difficult time reaching the bus Applicant Status: Local Government stops.
-Major Funding Source: 5311 Funding The Fixed Route, with deviation service, has 24 stops throughout the Globe-Miami area located near or at business Annual Date Year: FY 2020 centers, banking, shopping, dialysis, and medical centers, as well as governmental and municipal buildings.
+Recently there has been an increase in Dialysis Patients.
+Major Funding Source: 5311 Funding The Fixed Route, with deviation service, has 24 stops throughout the Globe-Miami area located near or at business Annual Date Year: FY 2019 centers, banking, shopping, dialysis, and medical centers, as well as governmental and municipal buildings.
 Deviation is available 3 / 4 of a mile off the regular route for an additional fee.
-Annual Trips: 9,961 Copper Mountain Transit has two vans and four buses (one spare van) that provide transportation for the Dial-a- Annual Miles: 89,842 Ride and Fixed Route services.
+Annual Trips: 13,642 Copper Mountain Transit has two vans and four buses (one spare van) that provide transportation for the Dial-a- Annual Miles: 93,171 Ride and Fixed Route services.
 All are wheelchair accessible.
-Annual Hours: 7,550 For more information: visit www.miamiaz.gov/transit/transit-bus-routes or www.facebook.com/CopperMountainTransit Vehicle Inventory: 7 Current Coordination/Needs: - A 2009 Ford High-Top van, owned by the Miami Senior Center, us used by Copper Mountain Transit only when absolutely needed.
-Working on better coordination efforts with San Carlos to improve transportation services in southern Gila County.
-Unmet Needs: Copper Mountain Transit needs to replace older, high mileage vehicles.
-This will be completed once the two 5339 received. buses that are to be build by the end of 2021 are
+Annual Hours: 8,054 For more information: visit www.miamiaz.gov/cvcttransit.html Vehicle Inventory: 8